Beware of fraudsters targeting tenants

-First and foremost, we will never ask you to make a payment directly to us.
+First and foremost, we will never ask tenants to make a payment directly to us.

-You should only ever make a deposit payment to the letting agency or landlord, and we advise that wherever possible you inspect the property/room in person before doing so.
-Always obtain a receipt.
+Tenants should only ever make a deposit payment to the letting agency or landlord, and we advise that wherever possible they inspect the property/room in person before doing so.
+They should also always receive a receipt.

 In many scams, communication is conducted via email.
 Tell-tale signs will be bad spelling or grammar and overly informal language (e.g. “finish the deal”).
 They may also try to make you feel under pressure to do what they want, and will sometimes ask you to confirm information that they should already have.

 Fortunately fraudulent landlords and letting agents are a minority in our industry.
 The majority are genuine and treat their tenants fairly.
-For further peace of mind, it’s also worth checking if your landlord or agent is a member of an industry body such as the Residential Landlords Association (RLA), the National Landlords Scheme (NLA). the Association of Residential Letting Agents (ARLA), or the National Approved Letting Scheme (NALS).
+For further peace of mind, tenants can check if the landlord or agent is a member of an industry body such as the Residential Landlords Association (RLA), the National Landlords Scheme (NLA), the Association of Residential Letting Agents (ARLA), or the National Approved Letting Scheme (NALS).
 Membership of these schemes indicates that a letting agent/landlord is genuine and committed to improving standards in the private rented sector.
-If you’re dealing with a letting agent, you can also check if they operate a client money protection scheme.
-The Safe Agent mark is an industry accreditation that shows an agent uses client money protection, which can also give you additional reassurance about the organization or person you’re dealing with.
+Tenants can also check if the agent or landlord operates a client money protection scheme.
+The Safeagent mark is an industry accreditation that shows an agent uses client money protection, which can also give tenants additional reassurance about the organization or person they’re dealing with.